danklotz/openNotes/micro-reviews.md

 - [Operation Fortune: Ruse de guerre](https://www.imdb.com/title/tt7985704/).
 I don't know.
 I guess I can best describe it as average.
 I did not like it that much, but also did not not like it that much.

 - **P**
-- [Paterson](https://www.imdb.com/title/tt5247022/?ref_=fn_tt_tt_8).
+- ⭐️ [Paterson](https://www.imdb.com/title/tt5247022/?ref_=fn_tt_tt_8).
 A slow burner.
 Did not enjoy it much in cinema, but it became one of my favorite movies after watching it multiple times.
 - [Pirates of the Caribbean: The Curse of the Black Pearl](https://www.imdb.com/title/tt0325980/?ref_=nm_knf_i2).
 OK.
 First and best pirates (actually the only good one).
 - [Pulp Fiction](https://www.imdb.com/title/tt0110912/?ref_=tt_sims_tt).
 This is a great movie.
 Not my favorite Tarantino, but still very watchable.
+- [Puss In Boots: The Last Wish](https://www.imdb.com/title/tt3915174/).
+A life reaffirming animation movie for children that looks amazing --- and goes a complete different direction than a Pixar movie.
+Here you have it.

 - **R**
 - [Red Notice](https://www.imdb.com/name/nm1428524/?ref_=ttfc_fc_wr2).
 A bad heist movie with Dwayne Johnson and Ryan Reynolds.
 I like the genre, but the movie not so.